eegli/tinyparse/readme.md

 Note that most arguments and options are optional.
 IntelliSense and TypeScript will show you the detailed signatures and what is required.

+The factory creates a `help()` function that can be used to print all available options, sorted by `required`.
+This is most useful for CLI apps.

 ```ts
 import { createParser } from '@eegli/tinyparse';